Michael Bille (1680–1756): Flag rank

-In 1721 Bille was sent with the Snow Hummeren (the lobster) to Danzig and Riga to buy and load a cargo of hemp for the fleet.
+In 1721, Bille was sent with the Snow Hummeren (the lobster) to Danzig and Riga to buy and load a cargo of hemp for the fleet.
 In consideration of the many extra expenses he incurred on this voyage in the monarch’s interest, he was awarded a special daily allowance plus the services of a personal secretary and a servant.

-1723 Bille flew his flag in Nordstiernen with a squadron of seven ships-of-the-line and a number of lesser ships.

-1725 Bille complained to the king about “the secret commission” - a whispering campaign against him in the royal court.
+In 1723, Bille flew his flag in Nordstiernen with a squadron of seven ships-of-the-line and a number of lesser ships.
+In 1725, he complained to the king about “the secret commission” - a whispering campaign against him in the royal court.
 Such complaints of dishonourable conduct were dismissed as unfounded.
-In the same year he commanded a squadron of ten ships-of-the-line until it was recalled and the ships laid up on the grounds that the danger of war was past.
+In the same year, he commanded a squadron of ten ships-of-the-line until it was recalled and the ships laid up on the grounds that the danger of war was past.

-The following year he sailed with eight ships-of-the-line and four frigates, again flying his flag in Nordstiernen, under sealed orders.
+The following year (1726), he sailed with eight ships-of-the-line and four frigates, again flying his flag in Nordstiernen, under sealed orders.
 Many of the fleet were in poor condition, dilapidated and leaky.
 Together with a similar sized British squadron they instituted a blockade of the Russian fleet in Reval (modern day Tallinn).
 One of his ships, HDMS Ebenetzer sprang a leak and was sent home with the frigate Søridderen, whilst his former command HDMS Beskiermeren ran aground at the approaches to Reval and was rescued only by the timely attention of the English admiral.
 The blockade of Reval began on 7 July 1726 until the approach of winter demanded withdrawal.
 October storms ravaged the fleet and separated many of the ships from each other.
 When they reached Danzig for repairs before sailing on to Copenhagen there was much sickness aboard (scurvy and pneumonias).
 The investigations by the Danish Admiralty into all the accidents and poor management of the 1726 campaign were to reverberate for the next three years.

-From 1729, for six years, he was head of the naval shipyard at Holmen.
-It was after this period that the head of the Danish navy, Count F Danneskjold-Samsøe instituted the court martial process against fabrikmester Knud Benstrup in relation to the building of HDMS Christianus Sixtus (1733), during which Michael Bille was found to have been negligent in the performance of his duties and lost the confidence of the Danish King, Christian VI.
-In consideration of Bille's previous good service, court martial proceedings were not called for against him, but the monarch took a strong interest in the case and, in 1737, had Bille retired from the service with the rank and pension of ViceAdmiral.
+From 1729-35, he was head of the naval shipyard at Holmen.
+It was after this period that the head of the Danish navy, Count F Danneskjold-Samsøe instituted the court martial process against fabrikmester Knud Benstrup in relation to the building of HDMS Christianus Sixtus, during which Bille was found to have been negligent in the performance of his duties and lost the confidence of the Danish King, Christian VI.
+In consideration of Bille's previous good service, court martial proceedings were not called for against him, but the monarch took a strong interest in the case and, in 1737, had Bille retired from the service with the rank and pension of Vice Admiral.

 Retirement

-Bille retired quietly to Holbæk where he died on 2 May 1756.
+Bille retired quietly to Holbæk where he died on 2 May 1756, twelve days before his 76th birthday.
 His body was transferred to the chapel of the naval Church of Holmen on 29 May that year.